The Guide To Annual Forecasting For Restaurants

-It’s a chore operators dread, but anyone who’s ever under-ordered for the weekend rush or over-scheduled during a slow period knows the pain of predictions gone wrong.
+Anyone who’s ever under-ordered produce for the weekend rush or over-scheduled staff during a slow period knows the pain of predictions gone wrong.
 This is where annual forecasting can come in real handy.

 A thorough sales forecast is a game plan for the year ahead.
 The output of annual forecasting is basically a future-focused profit and loss statement.
 Real revenue and cost data are involved, but instead of obsessing over past performance, you use them to plan your future efforts.

 Annual restaurant forecasting forces operators to take a long-term view that often gets lost amid the daily grind of ordering, writing schedules, and managing cash flow.

 Well-built projections provide a way to gauge the health of your restaurant throughout the fiscal year.
-Pausing periodically to compare projections with reality will help determine know whether business is on track or whether corrective action is in order.
+Pausing periodically to compare projections with your sales reality will help determine whether the business is on track or whether corrective action needs to happen.

-Let’s say you run a chicken wing concept and wing prices drop by more than 20%.
+Let’s say you run a chicken wing restaurant, and wing prices drop by more than 20%.
 Fantastic news, right?
 Checking in with your annual forecast can then help you figure out where to put the extra capital you’d budgeted for food costs to get the biggest bang for your buck?
 On the other side of the spectrum, if a trade war pushes tuna prices dangerously high for your sushi restaurant, you can figure out which areas of your business can stand to share a little cash with the rest of your food budget.

-Having a solid annual forecast in place puts you in a proactive position, enabling you to compound profits, cut losses, or stay on course.
+Having a solid annual forecast in place puts you in a proactive position, enabling you to compound profits, cut losses, and stay on course.

-How to Create an Annual Forecast For Your Restaurant
+How to Create an Annual Sales Forecast for Your Restaurant

-As with all things forward-looking, forecasting can seem like a guessing game.
-For projections to go beyond bland predictions like “outlook not so good” or “cloudy with a chance of profit,” you’ll need to crunch some numbers.
+Forecasting can seem like a guessing game.
+For your projections to go beyond uninformed predictions like “outlook not so good” or “cloudy with a chance of profit,” you’ll need to crunch some numbers.

 Step 1: Gather Data

-If you’ve kept copies of the past years’ P&L reports, you’re halfway there.
+If you’ve kept copies of past years’ P&L reports, you’re halfway there.
 If not, it’s time to dig them up.